psipred/Antibody-design/README.md

 # **Antibody Fv Generative Model for high accuracy prediction of CDR-H3 Loops**
 ---
-## Overview
+# Finetuned p-IgGen Inference

 This repository provides a local inference workflow for our finetuned antibody language model based on p-IgGen.

-Our Finetuned model is able to generate paried Fv sequences that has high CDR H3 loop prediction accuracy
+The inference script supports:

+- Generation of full-length paired antibody sequences
+- Conditional generation from a provided heavy or light chain
+- Prompted generation from an initial sequence
+- Optional likelihood-based filtering of outputs
+- Optional separation of VH and VL chains

 ---